benjamin-t-brown/trivivia/README.md

 yarn test:prod
 yarn build

+# Since it is static site, client code doesn't require a server restart.

-# the client code is not built!
-If you need to deploy the server then do the following
+# If you need to deploy the server then do the following
 # but no need to if you have no server changes.

 # test server